 Preservation.
 Steel storage bins protect materials from fire, and the temperature and humidity controls in the area help to preserve the condition of the materials housed inside.

 Maximum Flexibility & Continued Growth.
-By incorporating the retrieval system into the building design, the library achieves the maximum capability to house, protect, and access library materials well into the future.
+By incorporating the retrieval system into the building design, the library achieves the maximum capability to house, protect, and access library materials on site well into the future.
 The retrieval system is designed with advanced technological capabilities that can be upgraded and expanded.